 As university tuition fees rise and significant student debt increases, getting it wrong can be a costly mistake and can lead to wasted opportunities – can young people afford to take the risk without professional advice?

-We’ll help students identify suitable courses and universities and help both student and parent to seek ‘value for money’ in making choices, pointing out the differences between price and value, encouraging you to think like an investor and take you through the different choices.
+We work with students to fully explore their options, helping them make the right choice.
+Our advisers have a well-established network of links with higher education and can help students identify suitable courses and universities, enabling both student and parent to seek ‘value for money’ in making choices, pointing out the differences between price and value, encouraging you to think like an investor and taking you through the different choices.

 …. had a very successful group interview at the AECC (Anglo-European College of Chiropractic) and received two offers from them a couple of days later!
 He was highly delighted, as you can imagine.
 Many thanks for your help and advice in his preparation: he had an impressive strategy worked out, felt confident and took full advantage of the tips you gave him in the interview!